playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 }
 ```

-Not too bad, but you'll notice we didn't use our `sdl_check` macro.
+Not too bad, but you'll notice we didn't use `SDL_assert`.
 These two operations are okay to fail, if they do, we'll just skip rendering this frame.
 That said, you're probably wondering what these are.

 A command buffer is how we record commands to instruct the GPU what to do.
 This includes things like uploading data in a Copy Pass, executing generic work on the GPUs many cores in a Compute Pass, and of course executing graphics related work in a Render Pass.
 We'll get into more details as this series moves along, but the command buffer is how we'll be doing the actual communication with the GPU.
 SDL_GPU handles the management of these, which you'll appreciate coming from something like Vulkan.